Nazi gold train: Zone 65

-In May 2016, despite outside expert opinion that no train existed, Koper and Richter secured permission to begin digging at the site from the owners of the property, Polish State Railways.
+In May 2016, despite Madej's expert opinion that no train existed, Koper and Richter secured permission to begin digging at the site from the owners of the property, Polish State Railways.
 The excavation commenced on 15 August 2016 with a team of 64 people, including engineers, geologists, chemists, archaeologists and a specialist in military demolitions.
 The excavation reportedly cost 116,000 euros or $131,000 and was financed by private sponsors, and with the help of volunteers.

 The dig was halted after seven days when no tracks, tunnel or train were found.
 The radar images thought to have been the train were revealed to be natural ice formations.
 An official from the town admitted tourism was up 44% for the year and said "the publicity the town has gotten in the global media is worth roughly around $200 million.
 Our annual budget for promotion is $380,000, so think about that.
 Whether the explorers find anything or not, that the gold train has already arrived."
 The town mayor was considering naming a roundabout after Koper and Richter.

 At the beginning of December 2016, Koper and Richter declared their intention to create a foundation for the purpose of raising money to drill down to 20 meters in 2017.
 During the third search in June 2017, with the assistance of a geophysical company from Warsaw, the excavation team encountered seven cavities, which were suspected to be a railway tunnel.
 The find made deep drilling necessary, which, according to the contractors, would cost at least 100,000 zlotys (about 23,000 euros) for the permits and the actual excavation.
 The dig was scheduled for the spring or summer of 2018, when sponsors would be found.